New Student Orientation

-In addition, all students with domestic mailing addresses will be mailed a complimentary copy of the Capstone Reading for 2015-16, "Just Mercy: A Story of Justice and Redemption" by Bryan Stevenson.
+In addition, all students with domestic mailing addresses will be mailed a complimentary copy of the Capstone Reading for the year.
 Students with international mailing addresses will receive their copies when they arrive on campus.
 A small group discussion of the reading is part of the orientation experience.

 If your student does not receive this information, or if she or he encounters any difficulty accessing email or the network, please encourage your student to contact the Campus Activities Office via email or by phone at (719) 389-6800 for support and assistance.